CS222-UIUC/fa25-team111-AllerScan/README.md

 ## Installation
 There are multiple ways to install the application:

+**NOTE:** AllerScan currently does not support dark mode.
+Please use light mode when running the app.

+**ISSUE + WORK AROUND:** Some devices don't ask for camera permission when entering the scan page.
+We are looking into it, but for now, you can manually enable camera permission for AllerScan in the app settings built into your phone.

 ### Method 1 - Install APK from Releases - App Usage Only (No Code) - Faster, Meant for Easy Usage:
 1. Ensure you have a device running Android or an emulator like BlueStacks.
 If you are using an Android device, we recommend following these steps directly from the device rather than from a computer.
 2. Go to the releases page of the AllerScan GitHub repository